quentin-evo/LB-temperature/LB-spawning-script.md

 #### 1\. a.
 Temperature and male density

-Run a Generalize Linear Model: Regression of the mean number over the average redd temperature.
+Generalized Linear Model: Mean number of males over the average redd temperature.

 ``` r